aledha/Obsidian-semester6/LinStat/Advanced topics/DOE fractional design.md

 **What is the generator and the defining relation for the experiment?**
 The generator for the design is D=AB.
 The defining relation is then I=ABD.
 This can be seen by calculating the interaction $AB$ and see that this equals $D$ in each experiment.

+**What is aliasing?**
+Aliasing is when a main effect confounds with an interaction.
+For example, if we observe a significant effect when changing A from -1 to +1, we cannot determine whether it is due to the main effect of A or the confounded BC interaction.

 **What is the resolution of the experiment?**
 The resolution of the design equals the number of letters in the defining relation, thus the resolution is 3.
+We want it high to avoid aliasing between main effects and low-order inter- actions.

 **Write down the alias structure of the experiment**.
 A=BD, B=AD, C=ABCD, D=AB